RealityTommy/emerge_school_logos/README.md

 ### Troubleshooting

 1. **Input CSV Not Found**:
-   - Make sure the file is located in the `input` directory and is named correctly (e.g., `schools.csv`).
+   - Make sure the file is located in the `input` directory and is named correctly (e.g., `schools_input.csv`).

 2. **WebDriver Errors**:
    - Ensure `CHROME_DRIVER_PATH` points to the correct ChromeDriver executable compatible with your Chrome version.

 3. **Permissions Errors**:
    - Ensure that the script has permission to read and write files in the `input` and `output` directories.

+4. **Slow Operations**:
+   - The program sets a timeout for each operation (searching for the website and downloading the logo).
+If an operation exceeds the set timeout, it will move on to the next school.

 ## License